OHI-Science/ohi-science.github.io/_posts/2015-12-10-new-ohi-publication-in-peerj.md

 ![](https://docs.google.com/drawings/d/1dUFAOVa2JfbKHyaq98yDYdtcDuEPyr10uNB_auz_Pdc/pub?w=768&h=480)

-In addition to the best practices, we stress that the process of conducting assessments can be as valuable as the final results, and that any assessment process must be *transparent* about which decisions were made and why, *reproducible* through access to detailed methods and computational code, *repeatable* via the ability to modify methods and computational code, and *easily communicated* to wide audiences.
+These best practices can be applied beyond Ocean Health to all open science projects.
+We stress that the process of conducting assessments can be as valuable as the final results and that any assessment process must be *transparent* about which decisions were made and why, *reproducible* through access to detailed methods and computational code, *repeatable* via the ability to modify methods and computational code, and *easily communicated* to wide audiences.
 When assessments can easily build from past approaches, the more time and resources can be directed towards management action.

 *Citation*: [Lowndes JSS, Pacheco EJ, Best BD, Scarborough C, Longo C, Katona SK, and Halpern BS.
 Best practices for assessing ocean health in multiple contexts using tailorable frameworks.
 2015.
 PeerJ 3:e1503; DOI 10.7717/peerj.1503](https://peerj.com/articles/1503/)